sertit/eoreader/docs/sar.md

 Pay attention to set `$file` and `$out` and leave the `BEAM-DIMAP` file format.
 The first graph must orthorectify your SAR data, but should not despeckle it.
 The second graph is precisely charged to do it.

-SNAP graphs are run on every band separatly.
+SNAP graphs are run on every band separately.

  The pre-processing graph should also have a `Calibration` and a `Terrain Correction` step with the following wildcards that are set automatically in the module: